Beacon Marketing: Advertising Opportunities & Limits

 Because of both these factors, the potential audience is small.
 On top of that, only a few brand apps have more than a million monthly active users who have completed all those steps.
 And there are no third party location apps with that user base, either.

 And then there’s signal interference: there’s no spectrum reserved for Bluetooth, so you can get dead zones.
 Plus 3G, WiFi and other users of the spectrum can block beacon signals.
-That interrupts advertising coverage, making beacon marketing campaigns less effective.
+That interrupts advertising coverage, making beacon ad campaigns less effective.

 You need more than the beacon to make personalized ads work.
 While the beacon triggers sending an offer to an app, advertisers need a content management system to handle serving offers based on customers’ actions and location.

-While beacon advertising works for on-premise or in-range advertising, they can’t reach nearby users outside the beacon range.
+While beacon marketing works for on-premise or in-range advertising, they can’t reach nearby users outside the beacon range.
 This results in a missed opportunity to target those who might consider visiting a location based on their past behavior.

 Beacon Ad Alternatives – Geo Location Advertising